Vu's conjecture holds for claw-free graphs: Concluding remarks

 In the above suggested lines of further study, if we substituted $\Delta_e$ (the codegree maximized over the endpoints of edges) in the place of $\mcodeg$, then we would obtain a few more interesting problems.
 In particular, the analogues of \cref{conj:Vu}, \cref{conj:Vusharper}, \cref{conj:cflist}, and \cref{conj:ErdosNesetrilVu} with $\Delta_e$ in the place of $\mcodeg$ may be worth investigation.

-\paragraph{Acknowledgements.} This work was initiated during a month-long visit by ER to the Korteweg--de Vries Institute for Mathematics at the University of Amsterdam.
-Cookie time!
+\paragraph{Acknowledgements.} This work was initiated during a month-long visit by ER to the Korteweg--de Vries Institute for Mathematics (KdVI) at the University of Amsterdam.
+We thank the organizers of the KdVI cookie time.
 RK is grateful to Lotte Paterek, whose master's thesis survey on the List Coloring Conjecture was a timely reminder of the edge-coloring problems and results that inspired this project.

 This project began when LC was affiliated with the University of Amsterdam.
 LC was partially supported by the Gravitation Programme NETWORKS (024.002.003) of the Dutch Ministry of Education, Culture and Science (OCW).
 RK was partially supported by the Dutch Research Council (NWO) grant OCENW.M20.009 and the Gravitation Programme NETWORKS (024.002.003) of the OCW.
 ER was partially supported by the Belgian National Fund for Scientific Research (FNRS).